 Selling, general and administrative expenses

 Selling, general and administrative expenses consist primarily of employee costs, professional service fees, broker and sales commission fees, and overhead costs.
 Our selling, general, and administrative expenses may fluctuate from period to period.
-In connection with our commercialization activities for our consumer products, we expect to increase our investments in sales and marketing, including additional consulting fees.

 Interest income